mayank1236/practice-projects/README.md

 # practice
-All miscellaneious Javascript Css and Html projects as well as tutorials.
+All Javascript projects as well as tutorials.